Ramanujamkv98/Experimentation-Framework/README.md

 Should the Trial feature be launched—and if so, for which user segments?

-Business Problem
+Business Problem:

-The current Direct Sale onboarding flow creates friction for users who are hesitant to commit upfront, leading to lower early engagement.
+The current Direct Sale onboarding flow requires upfront commitment, which may act as a barrier for some users.
+This experiment aims to evaluate whether reducing this friction through a Trial-First approach can improve early engagement without negatively impacting business outcomes.

 A Trial-First experience is expected to: